 - Go beyond traditional SIEM systems in automating incident handling, information sharing, workflow, metrics and response automation

-- Replace a Security Information and Event Management (SIEM)
+- Offer micro services that make up an Open Source Security Information and Event Management (SIEM)

 MozDef aims to provide traditional SIEM functionality including: